 Generally speaking, a personal injury claim in Iowa must be filled within two (2) years of the date of the incident at issue.
 You should immediately contact an Iowa attorney who handles personal injury claims to discuss your situation.

 There wasn't a question here.
 If you're wondering about your legal rights or what you should do, you're probably already aware that contacting an Iowa personal injury attorney would be a good first step.
 Most attorneys offer free initial consults on such cases.
-Based on your description, it's...Read more »
+Based on your...Read more »

 In texas they have no amount or percentage capped they can get more than 33% by using texas law in Iowa we get 33% of settlement. texas also charges for court cost experts who testified traveling cost there own plain flew hear.
 We won was allowed to be reversed we appealed it was sent back to...
 Read more »